dry-python/returns/docs/pages/unsafe.rst

 unsafe
 ======

-Sometimes you really need to get the raw value.
+Sometimes you really need to get the raw value from ``IO`` container.
 For example:

 .. code:: python